containerscrew/infratools/README.md

 # Image security scan with Trivy

-[This pipeline](./.github/workflows/scan-image.yml) uses [trivy github action](https://github.com/aquasecurity/trivy-action) to scan the latest tag uploaded to Docker Hub.
+This image uses [trivy github action](https://github.com/aquasecurity/trivy-action) as a tool for security scanning.

-Take a look to the [official repo](https://github.com/aquasecurity/trivy)
+Take a look to the [official repo](https://github.com/aquasecurity/trivy) of Trivy.

 ## Local trivy scan